ArchitectAK/Cloud-Native-Development-with-Docker-and-Kubernetes/README.md

 - Helm is the package manager for Kubernetes.
 - Helm describes itself as helping you define, install and upgrade even the most complex Kubernetes application.
 - Helm provides us with the ability to package our app, along with all of the configuration it needs, into a chart.
 That chart then describes how our app should be deployed and run.
+- Helm Hub
+  - Helm Hub is a search engine that Helm itself provides that lets you find charts to install existing software.